Gangadharkuratti/Day-1_python-course/README.md

 ## programs
   - program to print the power of a number
   - above program using no loop

+## completed (Day_21)
+  - practice set 21 ✅

+## programs
+  - program to print whether a number is strong number or not